HarvestX/dotfiles/README.md

 # dotfiles
-HarvestX dotfiles for Unix shell
+HarvestX dotfiles for Unix shell.

-## About
 This Repository contains installation script and configurations for essential tools.

 ## Requirements